leocavalcante/observable_state/README.md

 ## How it works
 It's a sweet, sweet sugar on top of the battle-tested **Observer pattern.** Your State is stored in a List of Observables in a given Subject (Change) and it's `setState()` is called only when your Model explicity tells to notify about that Change.
-- It is not BLoC, but you still can maitain, test and visualize your Business Logic away from the UI.
+- **It is not BLoC**, but you still can maitain, test and visualize your Business Logic away from the UI.
-- It is not Flux *(Redux/Rx/Stream)*, but you still can control data in an unidirectional flow.
+- **It is not Flux** *(Redux/Rx/Stream)*, but you still can control data in an unidirectional flow.